 It lasts for a period of two to three days and is celebrated with great zeal among the locals.
 According to the beliefs, even a sip of the ocean water is considered very holy on this day.
 Apart from that, this festival also features a great number of cultural programs that portray the rich culture of this region.

-1. The Celebrations.
 During the Cape Festival, the shimmering lights that border all the monuments at night make for quite an exceptional night.
 With the onset of this Indian festival, the market is abuzz with several activities and performances.
-Apart from that, local dances are also performed at the community centres where one can enjoy while savouring some of the most incredible Tamil delicacies such as Idli, Sambhar, Vada, Uttapam and many more.
+Apart from that, local dances are also performed at the community centers where one can enjoy while savouring some of the most incredible Tamil delicacies such as Idli, Sambhar, Vada, Uttapam, and many more.

 Kanyakumari is a very beautiful town located in the coastal town of Tamil Nadu.
 Surrounded by mountains, this town is loved by many travellers.
 It is located at a distance of 2,841, 2,378, 665, 1,655 km Delhi, Kolkata, Bengaluru, and Mumbai respectively.
 Here is how you can reach here by the following means of transportation.